guideline-tech/subroutine/README.md

 # Subroutine

 A gem that provides an interface for creating feature-driven operations.
 See the examples below, it'll be more clear.
-I'm sure there's some appropriate CS pattern's name I could apply to this - but I quit school too early.

-Why Subroutine?
-Because Op and Operation were taken on rubygems.
-Soo...

 ## Usage